1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ### MOD: Special Kind Of Nozzles

-In the following I'll mention some nozzles which are made from different material than the regular nozzles which are made from 100% brass.
+In the following I'll mention some special kind of nozzles.

+*As I don't own these types of nozzles in a Volcano type yet, I'll show pictures of an E3D ***V6*** type.
+Please mind that these specific ones shown in the following won't fit, so don't get irritated by the different length!
+The principle (material, ruby, CHT insert) is the same though, so they can still serve for illustration purposes.*

 ---